General Terms and Conditions for the use of the caravanmarkt24.de platform

 12. The last 30 seconds of each auction are referred to as the "hot bid phase".
 During the hot bid phase, the last 30 seconds restart for each new bid placed until the last bid has been placed.
 If no bid is placed during the hot bid phase, the auction ends at the end of the specified duration and the bidding phase ends.

 14. Notwithstanding para.
 13 of this paragraph, an auction is terminated prematurely before the end of the regular bidding period by a so-called "Buy It Now" if a bidder buys a vehicle within the regular bidding period using the "Buy It Now" option (corresponding button) and thus bids the minimum sale price set by the seller.
 The buy-it-now option for a bidder expires as soon as a direct bid or a bid via bidding agent has been placed on this auction during the regular bidding period.
 If a buy-it-now bid is placed, a binding contract for the purchase or sale of the advertised vehicle is concluded between the seller and the "buy-it-now" buyer.
-Otherwise, the parties waive the right to make separate declarations in this regard.
-The regulations that are linked to the acceptance of the bid shall apply accordingly in the case of the "Buy It Now" offer.
+Otherwise, the parties shall refrain from making separate declarations in this regard.

 16. If, after the end of the auction, the highest bid is below the minimum selling price requested by the seller, no contract is initially concluded.